senselabs/objective-c-style-guide/README.md

 id varnm;
 ```

-### Underscores

-When using properties, instance variables should always be accessed and mutated using `self.`.
-This means that all properties will be visually distinct, as they will all be prefaced with `self.`.

-An exception to this: inside initializers, the backing instance variable (i.e. _variableName) should be used directly to avoid any potential side effects of the getters/setters.

-When using instance variables, always name them with an underscore `_instanceVariable`.

 ## Methods

 In method signatures, there should be a space after the method type (-/+ symbol).
 There should be a space between the method segments (matching Apple's style).
 Always include a keyword and be descriptive with the word before the argument which describes the argument.